-In OES 11 SP1 and earlier, you can use the Send option in the Email Report column to send an NSS volume's last saved NCP inventory report to addresses that are configured in the /etc/opt/novell/ httpstkd.conf file.
-For information about setting up email addresses for Novell Remote Manager, see Section A.3, "Email Notification Commands (OES 11 SP1 and Earlier)," on page 156.
+In OES 11 SP1 and earlier, you can use the Send option in the Email Report column to send an NSS volume's last saved NCP inventory report to addresses that are configured in the /etc/opt/nove11/httpstkd.conf file.
+For information about setting up email addresses for Novell Remote Manager, see Section A.3, "Email Notification Commands (OES 11 SP1 and Earlier)," on page 162.

-IMPORTANT: The Novell Remote Manager email notification system is not available in OES 2015 SP1.
+IMPORTANT: The Novell Remote Manager email notification system is not available in OES 11 SP2 and later.